Samarinda: Demographics

-The territory's population in 2020 was 827,994 (422,624 male and 405,370 female), with an annual growth rate of 1.128% in 2019–2020.
-The majority of the people of Samarinda are of Native Indonesian and Chinese descent.
-There are also Americans, Canadians, Japanese and Koreans working in Samarinda.
+The territory's population in mid 2024 was 868,499, with an annual growth rate of 0.77% in 2023–2024.
+The majority of the people of Samarinda are of Native Indonesian and Chinese descent with a small minority of Arabs.
+There are also Americans, Canadians, Europeans, Japanese, Filipinos and Koreans working in Samarinda.
 Life expectancy in Samarinda was 73.6 years as of 2014.

 Religion

-Samarinda's main religions are Islam, Christianity and Buddhism.
-The Christian community of around 89,000 forms about 10.2% of the total population; Protestants form a larger number than Roman Catholics at a rate of 10:3.
-There are also Hindu communities.
+Samarinda's main religions are Islam and Christianity.
+The Muslim community forms the majority of the population numbering around 91%.
+The Christian community numbers at nearly 66,000 individuals or slightly over 7% of the total population; Protestants form a larger number than Roman Catholics at a rate of 10:3.
+There are also small Buddhist, Hindu and other religious communities.

+Samarinda Metropolitan Area

+The urban area surrounding the city contains many suburban communities, particularly in the neighbouring districts (kecamatan) of Loa Kulu, Loa Janan, Muara Jawa, Sanga Sanga, Anggana and Muara Badak (all part of Kutai Kartanegara Regency).
+Together with the city's own residents, they constitute an urban area of over 1,050,000 inhabitants.

 Economy

 Since 2004, trade has been the engine of Samarinda's economic growth.
 It is also driven by the large amount of logging and oil extraction companies based there.
 Similar to Balikpapan, many national logging companies are based in Samarinda.
 There are many abandoned coal mines in Samarinda.
 Coal mining used to be very popular in Samarinda.
 However, the Indonesian government revoked many mining licenses due to the use of illegal chemicals and machinery.

 Tourism sector also plays an important role in Samarinda's economy; it attracted over 2,000 international tourists and 1.2 million domestic tourists in 2019, making Samarinda the 2nd most popular tourists destination in East Kalimantan.
 In 2020, agriculture constituted only 2 per cent of GDP, and consists of growing flower varieties (rose, jasmine, orchid) and fruits (pomelo citrus fruit).

-Due to all these economical activities in Samarinda, it is one of the richest cities in East Kalimantan.
+Commerce

+Samarinda is home to several malls and traditional markets.
+Among them include Samarinda Morning Market, Segiri Market, Samarinda Central Plaza, Mal Lembuswana, and Big Mall Samarinda.